ctb/titus-blog/src/2015-some-workshop-or-unconference-ideas.rst

 critical to make something super important happen.)

-One non-negotiable component for me would be that everything worked on at these meetings would be under open licenses, and developed openly.
-Although I suppose we could have a half-way house meeting where people *interested* in opening their software could get together to do so in a guided fashion.
+One non-negotiable component for me would be that everything worked on at these meetings would be under open licenses, and already being developed openly.
+Although I suppose we could have a half-way house meeting where people *interested* in opening their software could get together to do so in a guided fashion... proponents of open science, take note!

-These workshops would not need to be hosted at UC Davis, or by me; I just want to make 'em happen and am happy to co-organize or coordinate.
-There are a lot of people invested in progressing on these issues who already have some money, and so one option for support would be to find those people and co-opt them :).
+Such workshops would not need to be hosted at UC Davis, or by me; I just want to make 'em happen and am happy to co-organize or coordinate, and think I could do ~4 a year.
+There are a lot of people invested in progressing on these issues who already have some money, and so one option for moving forward more generally would be to find those people and co-opt them :).

 A workshop consisting of half-day focused lessons
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Last week, I ran `a workshop on starting a new project with reproducibility in mind <https://icer.msu.edu/event/reproducible-computational-analysis-%E2%80%93-how-start-new-project>`__ --

+   **Reproducible Computational Analysis - How to start a new project**

    **Description:** Computational science projects, from data analysis
    to modeling, can benefit dramatically from a little up-front